Beki-Abebe/learn-terraform-aws-instance/README.md

 `$ mv ~/Downloads/terraform /usr/local/bin/`

-For more detail about adding binaries to your `path`, see this Stack Overflow article.
+## For Windows
+Extract it to a location like `C:\Terraform`.

+Then Add Terraform to System PATH

+  - Open `Start Menu` and search for `Environment Variables`.
+  - Click `Edit` the system environment variables.
+  - In the System Properties window, click `Environment Variables`.
+  - Under System variables, find and select `Path`, then click `Edit`.
+  - Click `New`, then enter `C:\Terraform` (or the folder where you extracted Terraform).
+  - Click `OK` to `save` and close the windows.

 ### Verify the installation
-Verify that the installation worked by opening a new terminal session and listing Terraform's available subcommands.
+Verify that the installation worked by opening a new terminal session and listing Terraform's available subcommands For Linux OS.

 `$ terraform -help`